syncfusion-content/maui-docs/MAUI/TreeView/working-with-treeview.md

 ### Tapped event

-The `ItemTapped` event will be triggered whenever tapping the item.  `ItemTappedEventArgs` has the following members which provides the information for `ItemTapped` event:
+The `ItemTapped` event will be triggered whenever tapping the item. `ItemTappedEventArgs` has the following members which provide the information for the `ItemTapped` event:

  * `Node`: Gets the `TreeViewNode` and data associated with the tapped item as its arguments.
  * `Position`: Gets the touch position in the tapped item.